ConceptJunkie/rpn/readme.txt

 If you really want to generate prime numbers, see my "primes" project: https://github.com/ConceptJunkie/primes

-rpn also provides a simple interface for querying The On-Line Encyclopedia of Integer Sequences (http://oeis.org).
+rpn also provides a simple interface for accessing The On-Line Encyclopedia of Integer Sequences (http://oeis.org).

 Feedback, Comments, Bug Reports: